How to Choose a Lender

-Loan applications use a lot of words you might not understand.
-Here is a quick overview:
+Loan applications use a lot of words you might not understand:

 Note: In some cases, you may need to provide additional documents to verify your income and available cash, or request credit bureaus to correct items in your credit report that you believe are inaccurate.

 HOW LENDERS DECIDE

 How do lenders decide whether or not to loan you money?
 Many look at “The 5 Cs” of credit.
 Some lenders develop loan decision “scorecards” using the 5 C’s and other factors.

 When lenders evaluate character, they look at stability — for example, how long you’ve lived at your current address, how long you’ve been in your current job, and whether you have a good record of paying your bills on time and in full.

 Your other debts and expenses could impact your ability to repay the loan.
 Creditors therefore evaluate your debt-to-income ratio, that is, how much you owe compared to how much you earn.
 The lower your ratio, the more confident creditors will be in your capacity to repay the money you borrow.